Gregory Zulu 55 and Jade 53

 While the Gregory men’s Zulu and women’s Jade are not the lightest or the most deluxe packs for their capacity, if you consider an extra pound or more of pack weight a smart tradeoff for an extensive feature set, good fit, and durability, these packs deliver the goods for weekend outings and trips up to about five days—at a competitive price for their quality.

-You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a Gregory men’s Zulu 55 at backcountry.com or moosejaw.com, or a women’s Jade 53 at backcountry.com or moosejaw.com, or any other model of the men’s Zulu at moosejaw.com or backcountry.com, or the women’s Jade at moosejaw.com or backcountry.com.
+You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a Gregory men’s Zulu 55 at backcountry.com or mooseja, w.com, or a women’s Jade 53 at backcountry.com or moosejaw.com, or any model of the men’s Zulu at moosejaw.com, backcountry.com, or gregorypacks.com, or the women’s Jade at moosejaw.com, backcountry.com, or gregorypacks.com.

 Tell me what you think.